blacktygeo/blacktygeo.github.io/LeafletJS/Notes.md

 Leaflet.ajax.js was acquired on 1/11/2016 from calvinmetcalf on Github

-leaflet.markercluster,js acquired on 1/11/2016 from Leaflet on Github
+leaflet.markercluster.js acquired on 1/11/2016 from Leaflet on Github

+leaflet.spin.js acquired on 1/11/2016 from calvinmetcalf though I think its a Leaflet script